MOTUN-E/DSA-DATA-ANALYSIS-CAPSTONE-PROJECT/README.md

 The bar chart provides a clear view of average salary differences across departments and regions.
 Certain regions like Lagos show a notable pay disparity.

-Card visuals show that the average salary for male employees is slightly higher than their female counterparts — supporting concerns about a potential gender pay gap.
+Card visuals show that the average salary for male employees is slightly higher than their female counterparts, supporting concerns about a potential gender pay gap.

 The salary count measure helps quantify the concentration of salaries within each department/region to identify specific areas of concern.